- General Questions

 I am nervous about talking to my professors.
 How should I approach them about my need for accommodations?

-While it is not anticipated that this type of difficulty will occur, if you do have problems with a professor providing appropriate and agreed upon accommodations, you should contact your SSD Disabilities Services Coordinator or the assistant dean.
-He/she will attempt to resolve the issue by making contact with the faculty member and/or other relevant parties as necessary.
+If you do have problems with a professor providing appropriate and agreed upon accommodations, you should contact your SSD Disabilities Services Coordinator immediately.
 See the section on the Grievance Procedure for more information.

 How do I get notes in my classes?